metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Click on the `modify` link under the Monitoring section as below.
 ![Elastic Beanstalk Monitoring](images/EBMonitoringSelect.png)

 Then make sure enhanced health checks are enabled.
+This is a free option, unless you later add specific metrics to CloudWatch.

 ![Elastic Beanstalk Monitoring Settings](images/EBMonitoringSettings.png)